The aim and objective of this guideline is the early detection and treatment of newborn or physiological jaundice.

 Approximately 60 per cent of term and 80 per cent of preterm babies develop jaundice in the first week of life, and about 10 per cent of breastfed babies are still jaundiced at one month of age.
-In most babies, early jaundice is harmless.
-However, a few babies will develop very high levels of bilirubin, which can be harmful if not treated ( Rational 2).
-Clinical recognition and assessment of jaundice can be difficult, particularly in babies with dark skin tones.
+In most babies, jaundice is harmless.
+However, a few babies will develop very high levels of bilirubin, which can be harmful if not treated ( Rationale 2).

-This guidance is based on National Institute for Health and Clinical Excellence ( NICE 2010) recommendations on neonatal jaundice.
+This guidance is based on National Institute for Clinical Excellence ( NICE 2010) recommendations on neonatal jaundice.

 Conventional phototherapy: Phototherapy given using a single light source (not fibre optic) that is positioned above the baby.

 Direct antiglobulin test (DAT): Also known as the direct Coombs' test; this test is used to detect antibodies or complement proteins that are bound to the surface of red blood cells.

 Fibre optic phototherapy: Phototherapy given using a single light source that comprises a light generator, a fibre optic cable through which the light is carried and a flexible light pad, on which the baby is placed or that is wrapped around the baby.